Be Calmer and Happier with TAPS: A Mindfulness Exercise for BOTH Teachers and Students

 When I was a 4th grade teacher, our public school was fortunate to have a Behavior Intervention Support Team (BIST) plan school-wide, which provided consistency of expectations and support for all staff and students.
 Our BIST plan included a consultant, Jacquie, visiting our school once a month to meet with teachers in whole group trainings AND she was available to meet with teachers individually to problem-solve concerns relating to student behavior, mindset, and the flow of school expectations.

 “BIST Jacquie”, as we lovingly referred to her, taught us a mindfulness technique called Total And Perfect Silence (TAPS), and she came into individual classrooms to model it.
 Besides the calming effect on my 4th graders, I was amazed with the calm I personally experienced.
-The silence of the classroom and the focus on my breathing made me feel refreshed, and I felt that I was a better teacher afterward because of it.
+The silence of the classroom and the attention on my breathing (or any one or more of the senses) made me feel refreshed, and I felt that I was a better teacher afterward because of it.
 TAPS became my go-to during transition times when I needed a moment to transition to the next subject or get the technology ready, or when students entered the classroom unsettled and we needed to get down to business and focus.
 It felt like a lifesaver.

-Total And Perfect Silence (TAPS), is a mindfulness technique that can be used with students of all ages to calm down, ground themselves, and get their brains ready to focus.
-Eventually students realize they have control over their own actions and learn to practice it themselves when they feel overwhelmed.
-Students are instructed to add one step at a time, until they are practicing all components of TAPS:
+Total And Perfect Silence (TAPS), is a mindfulness technique that can be used with students of all ages to connect to their present moment experience (which often has a calming effect).
+Eventually, students realize they have the choice to take a mindful pause to respond, rather than impulsively react.
+So, they learn to practice TAPS on their own, especially when they’re feeling strong emotions.
+When first being introduced, students are instructed to add one step at a time, until they are practicing all components of TAPS:

 1) Sit up straight with legs uncrossed and feet touching the ground, if possible